playgap/ios-sdk/README.md

 All of the SDK APIs require the SDK to successfully initialize prior to use.
 The SDK will not execute any functionality without being initialized, so it is always recommended to initialize the SDK as soon as possible once the application started.

+Once the SDK has been initialized successfully once while connected to the internet, then it can be used to load and show advertisements, and even initialize in following user sessions without connection to the internet.

 ```swift
 import Playgap